b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 By typing `where T` we let Julia know that `T` is a custom type that we have just created (not a Julia build in type).
 Replace `T` with any other letter of the alphabet (`A`, `D`, or whatever) and check if the code still works (it should).

+> **_Note:_** If for any reason you don't want to use type declarations then you don't have to.
+Julia gives you a choice.
+To be honest, when I begun to write my first computer programs, I preferred to use programming languages that didn't require types.
+So, I perfectly understand your decision whatever it may be.

 One last remark, it is customary to write generic types with a single capital letter.
 Notice that in comparison to the function with no type declarations (`getFirstEltVer2`) the version with generics (`getFirstEltVer3`) is more informative.
 You know that the function accepts vector of some elements, and you know that it returns a value of the same type as the the elements that build that vector.

-Note that the last function we wrote for fun (it was fun for me, how about you?).
+Of course, that the last function we wrote for fun (it was fun for me, how about you?).
 In reality Julia already got a function with a similar functionality (see [first](https://docs.julialang.org/en/v1/base/collections/#Base.first)).

 Anyway, as I said if you don't want to use types then don't.
 Still, I prefer to use them for reasons similar to those described in @sec:julia_optional_type_declaration.